-Even though there is a railway station at Guruvayur (with station code “GUV”), only one long distance train, i.e. Guruvayur – Chennai train, goes to Guruvayoor railway station.
+Even though there is a railway station at Guruvayur (with station code “GUV”), only one long-distance train, i.e. Guruvayur – Chennai train, goes to Guruvayoor railway station.
 The Major railway station near to the Guruvayur temple is at Thrissur, with railway station code, “TCR”.
 (Trichur is the old name of the city and Thrissivaperur is the Malayalam name of the city).
-Those coming by long distance trains from cities like Mumbai, Delhi, Kolkotta, Chennai (by Thiruvananthapuram Mail, Thiruvanantapuram Exp or Allepy Express), Hyderabad, Bangalore, etc, are required to get down at Trissur.
+Those coming by long-distance trains from cities like Mumbai, Delhi, Kolkotta, Chennai (by Thiruvananthapuram Mail, Thiruvananthapuram Exp or Allepy Express), Hyderabad, Bangalore, etc, are required to get down at Thrissur.

 Cochin International Airport at Nedumbrassery is the nearest airport at nearly 125 kilometers away.